winkm89/teachPress/readme.txt

 == Changelog ==

+= 6.0.3 - (17.02.2017) =
+* Bugfix: [tpsearch]: Fixed a PHP warning which occurs if "as_filter" is enabled.

 = 6.0.2 - (22.01.2017) =
 * Bugfix: UTF-8 to TeX conversion fixed for é/è and É/È (Thanks to Marcel Waldvogel) (#51)
 * Bugfix: Variable initialization fixed for better PHP 7.1 compatibility (Thanks to Marcel Waldvogel) (#50)
-* Bugfix: Enable german translation of "inproceedings" in singular (#49)
+* Bugfix: Enable german translation of "inproceedings" in singular

 = 6.0.1 - (14.01.2017) =
 * Bugfix: [tpcloud, tplist, tpsearch]: Fixed a problem which can lead to PHP fatal errors while generating publication lists (#49)